 - a.
-Ensure openness, accountability and transparency while protecting the financial best interests of the City of Peterborough; - b.
-Maximize savings for taxpayers; - c.
-Ensure service and product delivery, quality, efficiency and effectiveness; - d.
-Encourage competitive bidding for the acquisition and disposal of Deliverables where practicable; - e.
-Ensure fairness among Bidders; - f.
-Encourage the procurement of Deliverables with due regard to the preservation of the natural environment; - g.
-Provide City staff, which have purchasing responsibilities, clear direction on the policy principles, goals and objectives to be met through the City's purchasing activities; and - h.
+Acquire goods, services and construction in a manner that is Open, Fair and Transparent; - b.
+Maximize Best Value for the City of Peterborough, taxpayers and stakeholders: - c.
+Develop and maintain a Social Procurement culture that leverages procurement to contribute to Social Value Objectives.
+This will be done in accordance with the values of our community and Council and aligns with the City's strategic goals and plans; - d.
+Ensure service and product delivery, quality, efficiency and effectiveness; - e.
+Practice Sustainable Procurement of Deliverables with due regard to environmental stewardship and balancing prosperity, well-being, and nature; - f.
+Provide City staff, which have purchasing responsibilities, clear direction on the policy principles, goals and objectives to be met through the City's purchasing activities; and - g.
 Authorize the City's Treasurer to develop detailed procurement procedures and protocols that are consistent with this By-law and, to supplement, amend and implement those procedures and protocols, as and when approved by the Administrative Staff Committee, to uphold the procurement principles, goals and objectives set out in this By-law.